hazelcast/hazelcast/hazelcast-documentation/src/RestClient.md

 **Retrieving Items from a Queue**

-DELETE call can be used for retrieving.
-Note that, poll timeout should be stated while polling for queue events by an extra path parameter.
+You can use a DELETE call for retrieving items from a queue.
+Note that you should state the poll timeout while polling for queue events by an extra path parameter.

-A sample is shown below (**10** being the timeout value).
+An example is shown below (**10** being the timeout value).

 ```plain
 $ curl -v -X DELETE \http://10.20.17.1:5701/hazelcast/rest/queues/myEvents/10
 ```

-Above call is equivalent to `HazelcastInstance#getQueue("myEvents").poll(10, SECONDS);`.
-Below is the returns of above call.
+The above call is equivalent to `HazelcastInstance#getQueue("myEvents").poll(10, SECONDS);`.
+Below is the response.

 ```plain
 < HTTP/1.1 200 OK